-Debut release in January 2015 at De Fontein publishers, a very personal and open insight into my work as a prosecutor, person and proud mother.
-The book, now in its 4th edition, got great reviews and recounts real cases along with a personal insight into the doubts, emotions and feelings that go hand in hand with being a female public prosecutor.
-I am also a human being, and you could imagine that a gruesome sex crime definitely leaves its marks on me as a mother of three.
-If you have ever wanted to find out how a search is carried out, what it is like for a woman to manage a group of macho policemen, or why someone chooses to hire an assassin, then my book might be just up your alley.
-You can order it by clicking on the link.
+Pascale’s first book, Fortunately My First Corpse Is Fresh (original title: Mijn Eerste Lijk Is Gelukkig Vers) was published by De Fontein in January 2015.
+It is a very open and personal insight into Pascale’s work as a prosecutor.
+Because of her – in the legal world unprecedented – frankness, the Dutch Harper’s Bazaar magazine nominated her for the ‘Woman of the Year 2015 Award’.
+This book, now in its 4th edition, got great reviews and earned a spot in the Bestseller 60 List.
+It recounts real cases and reveals the doubts, emotions and feelings that go hand in hand with being a public prosecutor.
+If you have ever wanted to find out how a house search is carried out, what it is like for a woman to manage a group of macho policemen, or why someone chooses to hire an assassin, then Fortunately, My First Corpse Is Fresh might be just up your alley.

-Impression book presentation on 25 January 2015 at Boekhandel Dominicanen in Maastricht:
+Impression of the official book presentation on January 25th 2015 in bookstore Dominicanen in Maastricht, The Netherlands:

 Herman Bolhaar, former President of the Board of Procurators General: “An amazing feat!”